antlr/antlr4/doc/target-agnostic-grammars.md

 where the action or predicate is in the grammar.
    d) Run `python transformGrammar.py *.g4` prior to generating the parser and lexer.

-## Examples of target agnostic grammars
+## Examples of target-agnostic grammars
 * [fortran90](https://github.com/antlr/grammars-v4/tree/master/fortran/fortran90)
 * [csharp](https://github.com/antlr/grammars-v4/tree/master/csharp)